OC Functional Nutritionist

 Healing a leaky gut may take time, but following these steps can help expedite the process and promote gut health:

-1. Clean up Your Diet
+1. Clean Up Your Diet

-Remove processed foods, refined sugars, and gluten and dairy from your diet.
+Remove processed foods, refined sugars, gluten and dairy from your diet.
 Instead, base your diet on whole foods, including fruits, vegetables, lean proteins, and healthy fats.
 These nutrient-dense foods can support gut healing and reduce inflammation.

 2. Identify and Avoid Food Triggers